Decatur and Huntsville Bankruptcy Questions and Answers

 I am married, do I have to file with my spouse?

 No. You have to be married to file a joint petition.
-However if you are married you may file jointly or individually.
+However, if you are married you may file jointly or individually.
 In some cases where only one spouse has debts, or one spouse has debts that are not dischargeable then it might be advisable to have only one spouse file.
-In cases where real property is involved the question regarding a joint bankruptcy is beyond the scope of this FAQ, see an attorney.
+In cases where real property has involved the question regarding a joint bankruptcy is beyond the scope of this FAQ, see an attorney.

 Can Co-Signers Be Protected In Bankruptcy?